Flamengo pays approximately R$7.5 million in cash to Paulo Sousa and his commission; see details about values | Flamengo

 Paulo Sousa received in his work card BRL 687,757.24 monthly.
 The full amount, including image rights, reached BRL 1.1 million per month.
 The calculation of the fine, however, is based on the amount registered in the portfolio.

-+ Flamengo lineup: Dorival advances Arrascaeta and puts Arão in the spot for Vitinho
++ Flamengo lineup: Dorival advances Arrascaeta and puts Arão in Vitinho’s spot

 The other BRL 2.5 million were divided between Paulo Grilo (goalkeeper coach), physical trainers Lluis Sala and António Gómez, assistants Victor Sánchez and Manuel Cordeiro and analyst Cosimo Cappagli.